MikeyDunn/sickfunny/src/posts/decora-screen.md

 readTime: "4 minutes"
 author: sickfunny
 description: >
-  Filling the empty void, or at least the space where the "what does this even do" light switch in my living room used to be.
+  Filling the empty void, or at least the space where my "what does this even do" light switch in my living room used to be.
 I decided to replace it with something more honest: an e-ink display embedded inside the switch box.
 Another screen in my life sounded like a good idea.
 Build first; provide purpose later.
 ---

-Filling the empty void, or at least the space where the "what does this even do" light switch in my living room used to be.
+Filling the empty void, or at least the space where my "what does this even do" light switch in my living room used to be.
 I decided to replace it with something more honest: an e-ink display embedded inside the switch box.
 Another screen in my life sounded like a good idea.
 Build first; provide purpose later.

 ## PARTS LIST
 [E-Ink ESP32](https://www.amazon.com/dp/B07RM1BBVF)